Deepan-Karmakar/p5.js-tutorial/Friendly-Error-System.md

 The goal of the friendly error system (FES) is to create accessible error messages to supplement the often cryptic console errors.
-They are color coded, written in natural language, linked to documentation, and assume a beginner level.
+Developing this additional debugging module was especially valuable because JavaScript doesn’t support type checking in similar fashion as other languages do, making errors in parameter entry harder to detect for new Javascript developers.
+FES generated messages are color coded, written in natural language, linked to documentation, and assume a beginner level.
 The errors are triggered in multiple files through out p5.js, but most of the work and error writing happens in: `src/core/error_helpers.js`.

 Two main features are:
 #### `core/error_helpers/friendlyFileLoadError()`: